“I want to be free from the county forever,” says IHSS provider, desperate to get off public assistance.

 “You have to study real hard.”

 All of Tracy’s older kids graduated from high school.
-In addition to her daughter with the Master’s degree, two others also have college degrees.
+In addition to her daughter with the master’s degree, two others also have college degrees.
 But like so many of this generation, college degree doesn’t always translate into a good job.
-The number of college grad baristas, Uber drivers and warehouse workers grows.
-One daughter, a Cornell grad, helps Tracy care for Tracy’s youngest and hopes to get her Real Estate license.
+The number of college-educated baristas, Uber drivers and warehouse workers grows.
+One daughter, a Cornell grad, helps Tracy care for Tracy’s youngest and hopes to get her real estate license.

 Time for $20.